JuliaMolSim/DFTK.jl/docs/src/index.md

 [Quantum Espresso](http://quantum-espresso.org/) and
 [VASP](https://www.vasp.at/).

-This documentation provides an overview of the structure of the code and of the formalism used.
-It assumes basic familiarity with the concepts of plane-wave DFT.
-Users wanting to simply run computations or get a quick idea of our features should look at the [example index](@ref example-index).

 ## [Package features](@id package-features)
 * Methods and models:
     - Kohn-Sham-like models, with an emphasis on flexibility: compose your own model,